psamuels00/economist-print-covers/README.md

-# economist
+# The Economist Cover Image Displayer

-Make copy and single index of all Economist cover images.
+Copy and make comprehensive index of all Economist cover images.